Updated: January 9, 2026

 Frequently Asked Questions about the Portugal D3 Visa

-The D3 Visa requires an annual salary of at least 1.5 times the national average gross annual salary or three times the social support index (IAS).
+The D3 Visa requires an annual salary of at least 1.5 times the national average gross annual salary or three times the Social Support Index (IAS).

 The Portugal D3 Visa, or Highly Qualified Activity (HQA) visa, targets non-EU professionals with a confirmed job offer in Portugal.
 Applicants need an employment contract of at least 12 months in a qualified field.
-The required salary is typically 1.5 times the national average gross salary or three times the social support index (IAS).
+The required salary is typically 1.5 times the national average gross salary or three times the Social Support Index (IAS).

 Key requirements include a valid work contract or job offer for a highly qualified position, proof of relevant academic qualifications or professional experience, and meeting the minimum salary threshold.
 You’ll also need a valid passport, health insurance, and a clean criminal record.